-The increase losses during the quarter compared with the same quarter last year were also the result of one time fees associated with moving the listing of the Company's shares from the CSE to the TSXV.
-In particular, regulatory and exchange fees totalled \$61,075 for the quarter versus nil in the same period last year.
+The increased losses during the quarter compared with the same quarter last year were partly the result of one time fees associated with moving the listing of the Company's shares from the CSE to the TSXV.
+In particular, regulatory and exchange fees totalled \$36,326 for the quarter versus nil in the same period last year and related professional fees increased to \$30,439 from \$13,460 from a year earlier.

-Patent expense decreased to \$ 16,802 during the quarter from \$30,358 from a year earlier due to the Company's maturing patent applications and related recent patent issuances.
+Patent expenses increased to \$61,770 during the second quarter from \$43,027 from a year earlier due to the increased patent attorney fees incurred with the filing of new provisional patents as well as the conversion of maturing provisional patent applications within the Arch IP portfolio.

-Research expense was up \$65,684 from \$6,426 in Q1 of 2014 due to the increased development work and validation studies the Company arranged for its Peptide-Solid Surface Technology.
+Research expense was up \$23,422 from nil in the second quarter of 2014 due to the increased development work and validation studies the Company arranged for its Peptide-Solid Surface Technology.